 This makes it difficult for police to determine exactly what happened, so law enforcement and prosecutors will seek objective evidence to corroborate claims by both parties involved.

-For example, if a victim claims they were struck hard on the side of their face, there should be some type of bruising or red marks.
-If they say claim their property destroyed, there should be also be some evidence the scene.
+For example, if a victim claims they were struck hard on the side of their face, there should be some bruising or red marks.
+If they say claim their property destroyed, there should also be some evidence at the scene.

 In domestic violence cases can't be corroborated by objective evidence, then we will have a good opportunity for a successful prefiling intervention to avoid the filing of charges.